MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-certificate-revocation.md

 ms.date: 01/25/2021
 LocalizationGroup: Create reports
 ---
-# Certification revocation in Power BI Desktop
+# Certificate revocation in Power BI Desktop

-Power BI now offers two ways to enable or disable a certification check.
+Power BI offers two ways to enable or disable a certificate check.
 In November 2020, we introduced a simple on/off certificate revocation check for web connections in Power BI Desktop.
 Now you can have more fine-grained control over the certificate revocation check.

-## Simple certification revocation
+## Simple certificate revocation

 In the user interface in Power BI Desktop, you can enable or disable the feature.